masoncusack/BuildYourOwnAPI/README.md

 ![view of docker hub repo with "last pushed" time value of "6 days ago"](./images/dockerhub.jpg)

-Immediately after a successful push, it should say "a few seconds ago"./project-title/docker-hub-username
+Immediately after a successful push, it should say "a few seconds ago".

 ### Step 5: Azure Web Apps for Containers